Medical Billing and Coding Certification

 If you’re detail-oriented, comfortable with computers and interested in the opportunities presented by today’s healthcare industry, consider enrolling in a medical billing and coding training program.

 Ultimate Medical Academy (UMA) offers the Associate of Science degree in Medical Billing and Coding, which helps prepare students for a career in medical billing and coding while also preparing them to sit for the CPC certification exam.
-At 63-66 semester credits (depending on state of residence), UMA’s online Medical Billing and Coding associate degree program can be completed in as few as 17 months (results vary based on individual student).
+UMA’s online Medical Billing and Coding associate degree program can be completed in as few as 18 months (results vary based on individual student).

 When you complete your UMA training and earn the CPC credential, you’ll join the ranks of healthcare employees with AAPC certification and help yourself stand out as a candidate to employers.